Professor, Department of Philosophy

 Phone: (415) 338-3135

 Mohammad Azadpur is Professor of Philosophy at San Francisco State University.
-He received his PhD from the University of Virginia (1999) and joined the faculty at SFSU after a Mellon Fellowship and CRCL Post-Doctoral Fellowship at John Hopkins University (1999-2002).
+He received his PhD from the University of Virginia (1999) and joined the faculty at SFSU after post-doctoral work at John Hopkins University (1999-2002).